rust-lang/rfcs/style-guide/README.md

 ### Comments

-The following guidelines are recommendations only, a mechanical formatter should not change comments except to move them within a file.
-To be clear this means changing the whitespace before a line comment or the whitespace before or after a block comment.
+The following guidelines for comments are recommendations only, a mechanical formatter might skip formatting of comments.

 Prefer line comments (`//`) to block comments (`/* ... */`).